Using stringr to Work with Strings

 External Resources

-During the Practice Activity, you are not permitted to use Google, ChatGPT, or websites for regular expressions for help. . . .
+During the Practice Activity, you are not permitted to use Google or ChatGPT for help. . . .

 You are permitted to use: